Why can I not see anything in Discover if I've just uploaded data into the platform?

 One of my labels is performing poorly, what can I do to improve it?

 If you can see in the Validation page that your label is performing poorly, there are various ways to improve its performance.
-See the Using Validation scores guide to help you understand how.
+See here to understand more.